Pylons/pyramid/docs/narr/urldispatch.rst

 Let's check out some examples of how route configuration statements might be commonly declared, and what will happen if they are matched by the information present in a request.
-The examples that follow assume that :term:`ZCML` will be used to perform route configuration, although you can use :term:`imperative configuration` equivalently if you like.

 .. _urldispatch_example1: